trifecta-project/From-Plantation-to-Pantry/domain_adaptation/README.md

 tokenizer = AutoTokenizer.from_pretrained("path/to/output/fine_tuned_macberth")
 ```

-**Important:** Domain adaptation updates the model weights but does not change the tokeniser vocabulary.
-The tokeniser remains identical to the base MacBERTh tokeniser.
-This means that OCR variants or historical spellings not present in the original MacBERTh vocabulary (e.g., *coffe*, *tee*) will still be split into subword tokens and cannot be analysed as single-token embeddings.

 ## Relationship to the paper

 - **Section 4.2** (Model Fine-tuning for Domain Adaptation) describes the grid search procedure, the 1% subcorpus rationale, and the winning configuration